microsoft/vscode-wiki/Virtual-Workspaces.md

 }
 ```

-Another way is to use the 'resourceScheme` context keys.
-They match the URI scheme of the currently selected element in the explorer or the element open in the editor.
+The 'resourceScheme` context key is set to the URI scheme of the currently selected element in the explorer or the element open in the editor.
+In this example the `npm.runSelectedScript` command is only in the editor context menu if the underlying resource is on the local disk.
 ```
 {
     "menus": {